 To be clear, sedation is not the same as a general anesthetic but it a component of it.
 Sedation is being relaxed to sleepy but not unconscious.
 A patient won’t feel pain but is still aware of their surroundings (provided the sedation is not too deep) unlike anesthesia where they are completely unconscious.
 Animals who are sedated can still control their own breathing in most cases whereas general anesthesia requires intubation to maintain the airway and they are hooked up to oxygen.

 As noted before, there are varying levels of sedation.
-It might involve just a mild anti-anxiety medication that can be given orally or liquid forms of drugs that can help cause some mild muscle relaxation.
-A lot of pet owners don’t realize that animals get anxious too (hence why organic CBD for pets exists!).
+It might involve just a mild anti-anxiety medication that can be given orally or a liquid forms that can help cause some mild muscle relaxation.
+A lot of pet owners don’t realize that animals get anxious too.
 The bonus to these is they can be given at home before even getting to the veterinary clinic.
 Deeper sedation may be needed in some situations (wound repair, emergencies after an accident, aggressive animals) and will likely involve an injection once at the hospital.

 The overall end goal of sedation is to make things safer and less anxious for your pets (though there is also a safety factor for staff with aggressive patients).
 Gone are the days when we should just hold an animal down and get things done.
 Wouldn’t they be happier if they weren’t afraid or know it was happening?
 So if your veterinarian discusses sedation, whether incredibly mild for anti-anxiety or deeper for painful concerns, it’s really for your pet’s best interest, safety, and happiness.